Benny-Nwaro/keeper_App/README.md

 # Tailor Management System

-The Tailor Management System is a comprehensive software solution designed to streamline and enhance the management of tailor shops.
-This system provides a set of features that cater to the needs of both tailor shop owners and staff members.
-The system aims to facilitate effective customer information management, order tracking, measurement recording, staff management, financial tracking, customer communication, and system customization.
+The Tailor Management System is a comprehensive software solution designed to streamline the operations of tailor shops, providing efficient management of customers, orders, staff, finances, and communication.
+This ReadMe outlines the key user stories and their corresponding acceptance criteria, illustrating the system's functionality and benefits.

 ## User Stories

-### User Story 1: Managing Customer Information

-As a tailor shop owner, you can effectively manage customer information to maintain records of preferences and transactions.
-The system allows you to:

-- Add new customers with their name, contact details, and relevant information.
-- View a list of all customers and their basic details.
-- Edit the details of existing customers.
-- Delete customers from the system when necessary.

-### User Story 2: Recording Cloth Measurements

-As a tailor, you can easily record and manage measurements tailored to each customer's unique style and requirements.
-The system offers:

-- Input for various measurements across different body parts.
-- Flexibility to add, edit, and delete different measurement types.
-- Ability to define measurement parts for each cloth type, ensuring accurate and consistent measurements.

-### User Story 3: Managing Staff and Salary

-For business owners, the system facilitates effective staff management and timely payment of wages.
-You can:

-- Add new staff members with personal information, designation, and salary details.
-- View a comprehensive list of all staff members, roles, and salaries.
-- Edit staff details, including salary and designation adjustments.
-- Record and manage staff salary payments efficiently.

-### User Story 4: Tracking Income and Expenses

-The system empowers business owners to track financial transactions, providing a clear overview of income and expenses.
-You can:

-- Categorize income and expense transactions for better organization.
-- Add income transactions with source and amount details.
-- View a list of income transactions and their respective categories.
-- Add expense transactions with category and amount specifics.
-- Access a list of expense transactions and corresponding categories.

-### User Story 5: Managing Orders

-Tailors can efficiently manage customer orders through the system's order management feature.
-The system enables you to:

-- Create, view, edit, and delete customer orders seamlessly.
-- Include essential order details such as customer measurements, cloth type, and notes.
-- Update order status, allowing you to track progress (e.g., pending, completed, delivered).

-### User Story 6: Communication with Customers

-Tailors can communicate effectively with customers via SMS and email for various updates and notifications.
-The system offers:

-- SMS notifications for informing customers about order status updates.
-- Email notifications for sharing promotions, new designs, and order confirmations.
-- Customizable SMS and email templates for different communication needs.

-### User Story 7: System Configuration and Settings

-Administrators have the power to customize system settings to align with business requirements.
-The system provides options to:

-- Upload and change the business logo and branding elements.
-- Manage office documents to attach to customer communications.
-- Configure SMS and email templates for automated notifications.
-- Access and modify system settings to tailor the software to specific business needs.

-### User Story 8: Customer Feedback and Tailor Recognition
+### User Story 1: User Authentication and Access Control

+As a user of the Tailor Management System, I want to have a secure and role-based authentication system so that I can access the application with appropriate permissions.

+**Acceptance Criteria:**

+- There are separate login interfaces for admin, tailor, and customers.
+- Each user type has their own dashboard and restricted access based on their roles.
+- Admin, tailor, and customer accounts are securely authenticated using unique usernames and passwords.
+- Customers can view their order history and current order status after logging in.
+- Tailors can access a list of customers they are assigned to and manage measurements and orders for those customers.
+- Admin has full access to manage all aspects of the application, including user accounts and system settings.
+- Users receive appropriate error messages for failed login attempts and are logged out after a certain period of inactivity.

+### User Story 2: Managing Customer Information

+As a tailor shop owner, I want to be able to manage my customers' information effectively so that I can maintain a record of their preferences and transactions.

+**Acceptance Criteria:**

+- I can add a new customer by providing their name, contact details, and other relevant information.
+- I can view a list of all my customers along with their basic details.
+- I can edit the details of an existing customer.
+- I can delete a customer from the system if necessary.

+### User Story 3: Recording Cloth Measurements

+As a tailor, I need a way to record and manage measurements for each customer's unique style and requirements.

+**Acceptance Criteria:**

+- I can input various measurements for different parts of the body for each customer.
+- I can add, edit, and delete different types of measurements.
+- I can define measurement parts for each cloth type to ensure accurate and consistent measurements.

+### User Story 4: Managing Orders

+As a tailor, I need a system to manage customer orders efficiently.

+**Acceptance Criteria:**

+- I can create, view, edit, and delete customer orders.
+- Each order includes details such as the customer's measurements, selected cloth type, and any additional notes.
+- I can update the status of an order (e.g., pending, completed, delivered).

+### User Story 5: Tailor-Customer Relationship Management

+As a tailor, I want to be able to manage my relationship with customers by maintaining customer-specific records and order details.

+**Acceptance Criteria:**

+- Tailors can view a list of customers assigned to them upon logging in.
+- For each customer, tailors can see their contact details, order history, and measurements.
+- Tailors can update customer measurements and add new orders for their assigned customers.
+- Tailors can update the status of orders they are working on and communicate order-related updates to customers.
+- Tailors can manage their availability status (e.g., available, busy) to indicate their availability for new orders.

+### User Story 6: Customer Self-Service Portal

+As a customer, I want to have a self-service portal where I can log in, view my order history, and track the status of my ongoing orders.

+**Acceptance Criteria:**

+- Customers can create an account or log in using their registered email and password.
+- After logging in, customers can view a list of their previous orders, along with order details and status.
+- Customers can see real-time updates on the progress and status of their ongoing orders.
+- Customers receive email or SMS notifications when their order status changes.
+- Customers can request support or send inquiries related to their orders through the portal.

+### User Story 7: Communication with Customers

+As a tailor, I want to be able to communicate with my customers using SMS and email for various updates and notifications.

+**Acceptance Criteria:**

+- I can send SMS notifications to customers regarding order status updates.
+- I can send email notifications to customers regarding promotions, new designs, and order confirmations.
+- I can customize and manage SMS and email templates for different communication purposes.

+### User Story 8: Tracking Income and Expenses

+As a business owner, I want to keep track of my business's financial transactions to ensure a clear overview of income and expenses.

+**Acceptance Criteria:**

+- I can add different categories for income and expense transactions.
+- I can add income transactions along with details such as the source and amount.
+- I can view a list of income transactions and their respective categories.
+- I can add expense transactions along with details such as the category and amount.
+- I can view a list of expense transactions and their respective categories.

+### User Story 9: Managing Staff and Salary

+As a business owner, I want to manage my staff effectively and ensure timely payment of their wages.

+**Acceptance Criteria:**

+- I can add new staff members with their personal information, designation, and salary details.
+- I can view a list of all staff members along with their roles and salaries.
+- I can edit staff details including their salary and designation.
+- I can record and manage the payment of staff salaries.

+### User Story 10: Admin Dashboard and Management

+As an admin, I want to have full control over the entire application and its users to ensure smooth operations.

+**Acceptance Criteria:**

+- Admin can log in to a dedicated admin dashboard using their credentials.
+- The admin dashboard provides an overview of system activities, such as new orders, recent customer interactions, and financial summaries.
+- Admin can manage user accounts, including creating, editing, and deactivating accounts.
+- Admin can assign tailors to specific customers and manage tailor-customer relationships.
+- Admin can access and modify system settings, including SMS and email templates.
+- Admin can generate reports on various aspects of the business, such as sales, expenses, and staff performance.

+### User Story 11: System Configuration and Settings

+As an administrator, I want to have control over system settings and configurations to tailor the software to my business needs.

+**Acceptance Criteria:**

+- I can upload and change the business logo and other branding elements.
+- I can manage office documents that might need to be attached to customer communications.
+- I can configure SMS and email templates for automated notifications.
+- I can access and modify system settings to customize the software to my business requirements.

+### User Story 12: Customer Feedback and Tailor Recognition

 As a customer, I want the ability to provide feedback on my tailoring experience and compliment exceptional service.

-The system offers:
+**Acceptance Criteria:**

-- Submission of feedback about tailoring experience, including compliments and suggestions.
+- I can submit feedback about my tailoring experience, including compliments for outstanding service or suggestions for improvement.
-- Ability to rate tailor's service or provide written comments.
+- The system allows me to rate the tailor's service on a scale or provide written comments.
-- Review and acknowledgment of customer feedback by the tailor shop owner and staff.
+- The tailor shop owner and staff can review and acknowledge customer feedback.
-- Recognition or reward for exceptional tailors based on positive customer feedback.
+- Exceptional tailors can be recognized or rewarded based on positive feedback received from customers.

-## Getting Started

-To start using the Tailor Management System, follow these steps:

-1. Add customer information, staff details, and measurement templates as required.
-2. Begin managing customer orders, tracking finances, and communicating with customers seamlessly.

-Thank you for choosing the Tailor Management System to enhance your fashion/tailor shop's efficiency and organization.
-If you encounter any issues or need assistance, please refer to the user manual or contact our support team.
+---

+These user stories encompass a wide range of functionalities within the Tailor Management System, addressing the needs of the tailor shop owner, staff, and customers.
+By implementing these features, the system aims to provide a comprehensive solution that enhances efficiency, customer satisfaction, and business growth.
+The user-centered approach ensures that each user type has the appropriate access and functionality, resulting in a secure, tailored, and efficient management solution.

+Feel free to use and expand upon this ReadMe template to provide a detailed overview of the Tailor Management System's capabilities and benefits.